hwayne/learntla-v2/docs/core/tla.rst

 Fairness in TLA+
 =================

-That leaves just one topic left to discuss: how we model `fairness` in pure TLA+.
+That leaves just one topic left to discuss: how we model :ref:`fairness <fairness>` in pure TLA+.
 First, two final keywords to introduce:

 1. ``ENABLED A`` is true if ``A`` *can* be true this step, ie it can describe the next step.
 2. ``<<A>>_v`` means that ``A`` is true *and* v changes.
 Compare to ``[A]_v`` being "``A`` is true *or* v doesn't change".